arnobt78/Woozzle-Wood-Puzzle-Game-AndriodApp/README.md

 ## Woozzlle-Game-AndriodApp

-This educational android game helps kids improve their memory and observation skills by having them solve puzzles made of randomly placed photo parts.
+Woozzelle is an educational android game that helps kids improve their memory and observation skills by having them solve puzzles made of randomly placed photo parts.
+Available in the App Store.

 ## Keywords

 Using Android Java, XML, Android SDK.

-It is available in the Android Play Store.